 Nov.
-19, 2021 — Ohio State House Speaker Bob Cupp (R-Lima) had scheduled the completed congressional redistricting map for a floor vote yesterday.
-With passage, the new 15-member map will soon head to Gov. Mike DeWine (R) for his approval.
+19, 2021 — The Ohio legislature has sent the new congressional and state legislative maps to Gov. Mike DeWine (R) for his approval.
 Ohio loses one seat in reapportionment.

 As expected, the new map radically changes the seats that outgoing members Tim Ryan (D-Warren/Youngstown) and Anthony Gonzalez (R-Rocky River) currently hold.
 Rep. Ryan, running for the Senate, sees his eastern Ohio 13th District collapsed, with a sizable chunk of Akron remaining in the seat and the remainder going to Rep. Bob Gibbs’ (R-Lakeville) 7th District.

 Instead of moving east, as under the current map, the new 13th moves to the west, annexing Medina County and the western part of the Cleveland metro area in Cuyahoga County.
 Much of this territory comes from the retiring Rep. Gonzalez’s current 16th District, a seat whose territory gets absorbed in several neighboring CDs.

 At first glance, the map looks to break 12R-3D, meaning Democrats would take the seat loss in typical election years.
 Three of the districts, however, two of which Democrats now hold, would become highly competitive.